 Direct click tracking

-Direct click tracking is a method of tracking by which you can determine exactly how many times a visitor has clicked on something.
+Direct click attribution and tracking is a method of tracking by which you can determine exactly how many times a visitor has clicked on something.

 Direct impression tracking